nicholaswmin/conventions/repo/.github/CONTRIBUTING.md

 ## Security

-> should read & abide by the following guidelines
+> Contributors should read & abide by the following guidelines:

 #### [Github Docs: Code Security][ghcs-wsite]